TMHSDigital/clock-v1/README.md

 ## Technical Details

 - Uses the Orbitron font for that perfect digital display look
-- Smooth transitions between updates
+- Precision timing engine (self-correcting to 0ms offset)
-- Efficient handling of multiple instances
+- Internationalization API for robust time handling
+- Accessible via ARIA roles and labels
 - No external dependencies
 - Lightweight and performance-optimized